 I’ll share the recipe on Easter Monday.
 All you need is leftover Mojo Marinated Pork, baguettes, swiss cheese, gherkins and slices of ordinary ham.
 One of the BEST SANDWICHES I have never had in my life!!

-Disclosure: Murray Valley Pork provided me with the pork shoulder that I used to make this recipe.
+Disclosure: Murray Valley Pork provided me with the pork shoulder that I used to make this Cuban Roast Pork.
 However, I did not receive any consideration for it, nor was I under any obligation to endorse or use the pork for a recipe on my site.
 I chose to use the pork simply out of my own discretion, because the product is high quality and I use it myself.
 For those in Australia, you can find your closest stockist here – Where To Buy.

 - ¾ cup extra virgin olive oil